 - Transcripts from all accredited institutions where undergraduate and/or graduate credit was earned.
 Minimum GPA required for undergraduate work: 3.0 on a four-point scale.
 (All University of Louisville transcripts will be submitted automatically with completion of an application for graduate study.)

 - Two letters of evaluation.
 Letters must be recent (written no more than a year prior to application date) and should attest to the applicant’s fluency in Spanish and potential to do graduate work.
 (Evaluators should mail their completed evaluation form directly to SIGS.)

 - TOEFL scores (for applicants for whom English is a second language).
-Minimum required: 79 on the internet-based test, 550 on the paper-based test or 213 on the computer-based test.
+Minimum required: 79 on the internet-based test, 550 on the paper-based test, or 213 on the computer-based test.
 Applicants holding a bachelor's or advanced degree from an accredited institution in the United States are exempt from this requirement.

 NOTE: While submission of GRE scores is not required for admission to the Spanish MA program, those students whose undergraduate GPA does not meet minimum requirements for admission might consider submitting scores as a means of demonstrating their true potential for graduate study.
 Minimum score required by other graduate programs at the University of Louisville: 900 (combined verbal and quantitative).